 The Safeguarding Employees After Incidents – SEAI – course, develops professional awareness and provides you with guidance on the best ways in which you and your organisations can identify significant events, and support your affected staff.

 SEAI addresses some of the issues that may make witnesses more vulnerable, particularly around perception and memory.
 The course explains the current best memory retrieval methods to capture credible witness accounts and protect the integrity of any investigation.
 SEAI also addresses mental health and welfare support, especially where trauma may have been involved.
 Training colleagues and peers in SEAI will have a powerful impact allowing; a structured, documented, risk managed and transparent response to significant events

 SEAI provides your organisation with the structured management of stressful events following significant incidents or allegations.
-For instance it captures evidence, safeguards employees and helps them to deal with the emotional aspects of the event.
-Therefore when used appropriately SEAI will contribute to the following:-
+It captures evidence, safeguards employees and helps them to deal with the emotional aspects of the event.
+When used appropriately SEAI will contribute to the following: –

 - Reduce legal liability for the employee and organisation

 - Professionalise evidential capture of witness information

 - Identify the best way of securing evidence from affected staff

 - Explain why memory is vulnerable after stressful events